Sheri Yan

-Shiwei 'Sheri' Yan (b.
-1956) is an American socialite and author.
+Shiwei 'Sheri' Yan (born 1956) is an American socialite and author.
 She is known for her involvement in multiple intelligence-related scandals.

 Early life

 Yan was born in the Anhui province in 1956, living with her parents and brother in a writers' compound.
 When Yan was 11 years old, her parents were sent to a re-education camp.
 At the age of 15, Yan joined cultural group run by the Red Guards, a student-led paramilitary social movement mobilized by Chairman Mao Zedong.
 She reunited with her family five years later.

 Career

-Yan had studied to become a journalist, later working for the Communist Party’s propaganda outlet China National Radio in Beijing.
+Yan had studied to become a journalist, later working for the Communist Party's propaganda outlet China National Radio in Beijing.
 In the 1980s, Yan flew to the US to work as a journalist and to learn English.
 Her mother had sown $400 into the lining of her jacket.

 Yan had been previously hired by Bruce Dover, an executive at the Australian Broadcasting Corporation, as a lobbyist for the purpose of expanding the company's presence in China.

 In 2012, Yan created a non-governmental organization, named the Global Sustainability Foundation (GSF).
-Former Australian chairman of law firm Freehills, Ian Hutchison, was GSF’s ‘‘Vice Chairman of the Board’’ and Australia’s former New York consul general, Phil Scanlan, was a GSF board adviser.
+Former Australian chairman of law firm Freehills, Ian Hutchison, was GSF's "Vice Chairman of the Board" and Australia's former New York consul general, Phil Scanlan, was a GSF board adviser.
 Former United Nations (UN) General Assembly president John William Ashe was a notable backer of the organization.
 The NGO had previously received UN accreditation.

 While on bail, Yan began working with Children of Promise, a Brooklyn-based charity for the children of incarcerated parents.
-She turned their art lessons into a book called Art from the Heart to showcase the charity’s work.
+She turned their art lessons into a book called Art from the Heart to showcase the charity's work.
 After she left prison, Yan became the executive director of the charity.

 Yan wrote an autobiography The Halfway House (2019), in Chinese which sold out.
 Presently, there are discussions about writing an English language translation.